-At the time of writing, the National Health Service in the UK has embarked on a campaign to recruit and train many more practitioners of 'psychological therapies' of which the most well known is CBT which is viewed as being amongst the most effective ways of dealing with anxiety and depression.
+At the time of writing, the National Health Service in the UK is focusing on training more practitioners of 'psychological therapies' of which the most well known is CBT which is viewed as being amongst the most effective ways of dealing with anxiety and depression.
 This is an example of the esteem in which CBT techniques and approaches are held amongst health and social care organisations and professionals.

 Coaching Topics that Can be Covered for You

-David can provide coaching to cover most of the usual areas that people seek life coaching assistance for, such as career development or relationship issues.
-However his primary expertise and where CBT techniques are most effective is around issues where anxieties, stresses, fears or mental blocks are inhibiting you from making effective change.
+I can provide coaching to cover most of the usual areas that people seek life coaching assistance for, such as career development or relationship issues.
+However where CBT techniques are most effective is around issues where anxieties, stresses, fears or mental blocks are inhibiting you from making effective change.

-If you find yourself commonly thinking self critical thoughts, comparing yourself to others or if you think that you are sometimes your own worst enemy, it is likely that you will would benefit from the specialist life coaching service with CBT techniques that David offers.
+If you find yourself commonly thinking self critical thoughts, comparing yourself to others or if you think that you are sometimes your own worst enemy, it is likely that you will would benefit from the specialist life coaching service with CBT techniques that I offer.